kaiqa/nodejs-mysql-bstrp-hbs-docker/automation/website-validation-java-selenium-cucumber-testng/README.md

 * Dry step definition and no hard coded logic

 ## Random issues
-* The login button is protected by capture module

 * The advanced search form loses field entries on backend connection failure and does not recover.
 * Test site unresponsive
 ![report2](./images/down.png)